inspektor-gadget/website/content/blog/2024-02-07-inspektor-gadget-v0.25.0-release.md

 # Converting Legacy Gadgets to Image-based Gadgets

 We continue our work to convert built-in gadgets to image-based gadgets.
-In this release we converted the trace oomkill and trace sni legacy gadgets into image-based gadgets.
+In this release we converted the trace oomkill and trace sni built-in gadgets into image-based gadgets.

 # New Contributors